 Why order from Saturnworks?

-Saturnworks hand crafts the highest quality guitar pedals possible at fair prices.
+Saturnworks hand-crafts the highest quality guitar pedals possible at fair prices.
 Saturnworks pedals work great and look good doing it.
-Sure, you can buy cheap junky pedals made in China produced by massive corporations relying on exploitative labor practices, but buying from Saturnworks ensures that your dollars are going to support a small, musician-owned business working hard every day to hand build the best boutique gear to fit your needs and help you sound great.
+Sure, you can buy cheap pedals made in China produced by massive corporations relying on iffy labor practices.
+But buying from Saturnworks ensures that your dollars are going to support a small, musician-owned business working hard every day to handcraft the best boutique gear to fit your needs and help you sound great.

-I have a question…
+I have a few questions…

 When will I receive my pedal?

 Note: Beginning October 2021, the USPS will begin slowing down First Class Mail.
 We use First Class Mail to ship most single/small pedals.
 If you would like to receive your order in a timely manner, we recommend selecting Priority Mail or a 2-3 day UPS service.

 Most orders ship with tracking within 2-4 business days.
 Business days are Monday-Friday, excluding holidays.
 Adding customizations and/or upgrades, such as specific requests for LED colors, graphics, switch upgrades, etc., may add an additional 2-3 business days to the turnaround time.
 Shipping may be slower following sales/promotions as we are dealing with higher than normal volume.